How to drive the D135 balcony road through Gorges de l'Escharis?

 | Route | Espenel to Saint-Nazaire-le-Désert |

-How challenging is the D135 through the Gorges de l'Escharis?
+How narrow is the D135 through the Gorges de l'Escharis?

-What are the driving logistics in the Roanne River Valley?
+What should you check before driving the Roanne River valley?

 Road suggested by: Jorge Manuel Gómez Sánchez